joncursi/cheddur-whitepaper/whitepaper.md

 cryptocurrency reviews, which is healthy for the growth of the platform.

-Review readers are able to cast votes on these reviews---also at no direct cost---which encourages the curation of this content.
-Reviews that are deemed by the community to be of high-quality (via up-votes) are rewarded in newly minted
-\text{\sout{U}} token.
-In addition to the author receiving a reward for their work, the curators who did the work of discovering and up-voting that content are also rewarded for their efforts.
+Review readers are able to cast votes on these reviews---also at no direct cost---which encourages the curation of content.
+Reviews that are deemed by the community to be of the highest quality (via up-votes) are rewarded in newly minted \text{\sout{U}} tokens.
+In addition to the author receiving a reward for their work, the curators who did the work of discovering and up-voting the author's content are also rewarded for their efforts.

 This creates a positive feedback loop between review writers and review readers as they are financially incentivized to *work together* to deliver the highest-quality content to the platform.
-Furthermore, each stakeholder in the system is incentivized to maximize the growth of the network in order to offset the downward effects of inflation on the price of their \text{\sout{U}}.
-As long as the rate of growth of the platform (e.g. users, profiles, and high-quality reviews) exceeds the rate of inflation, every stakeholder should benefit financially.
+Furthermore, each stakeholder in the system is incentivized to maximize the growth of the network in order to offset the downward effects of inflation on the price of their own \text{\sout{U}}.
+So long as the rate of growth of the platform (e.g. high-quality reviews, profiles, and users) exceeds the rate of inflation, each stakeholder will benefit.

-#### Inflation
+### Inflation

 * Token inflation event / SMT emissions every 3 seconds (match heartbeat of Steem blockchain)
   * 70% rewards pool